mozilla/bedrock/docs/attribution/0001-analytics.rst

 Only one of the following data-attributes is necessary to log the event:

-- data-cta-text (examples: Get Mozilla VPN, Leading by example)
-- data-cta-type (examples: fxa-sync, fxa-monitor, fxa-vpn, monitor, relay)
+- data-cta-type (examples: fxa-sync, fxa-monitor, fxa-vpn, monitor, relay, pocket)
   - This is to group CTAs by their destination
   - Do not use this to identify the element (ie. link, button)
 - data-cta-position (examples: banner, pricing, primary, secondary)
+- data-cta-text
+  - If no value is provided the text of the clicked element will be used
+  - Please use this when the link text is not useful.
+  - Also, if it's not useful to us we might be failing our users as well!
+Don't use text like click here" or "learn more"

 .. code-block:: html